2betafactor/performance-reviews-software/src/content/posts/2021-04-19-performance-review-examples-for-software-testers-simplified.md

 ---
 template: blog-post
-title: Its time for your performance review Software Tester what do you do?
+title: "Its time for your performance review: What do you do?"
 slug: /performance-review-examples-for-software-testers-simplified/
 date: 2021-04-19 16:06
 description: We have outlined some performance review examples for software